^

 • bleeding in the first hours after surgery;

-• the development of infectious inflammation, in which the temperature rises after thyroidectomy.
+• The development of infectious inflammation, in which the temperature rises after thyroidectomy.

 Care after the procedure

-For sore throat or painful swallowing, food should be soft.
+If you have a sore throat or painful swallowing, food should be soft.

-Relapse after thyroidectomy
+Recurrence after thyroidectomy

 You are reporting a typo in the following text: